sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 # Setting up a language server with nvim-lspconfig and Perl in Neovim 0.6.1 in well under 5 minutes (if you're lucky)
-**PREFACE:** I knew next to nothing about language servers or using them with neovim until recently.
+**PREFACE:** I knew zilch about language servers or using them with neovim until recently.
 It took many hours of fiddling, experimenting and some [head-banging](https://www.reddit.com/r/neovim/comments/t37alb/anyone_out_there_have_nvimlspconfig_working_100/) to get things working.
 This tutorial is the tutorial I wish existed when I started and should make it dead simple for you.
 Good luck!

-**DISCLAIMER:** This tutorial isn't meant to be exhaustive or the be all and end all authority of setting up language servers with neovim as I'm not an expert on the topic.
-It's meant to get you up to speed faster and save you some frustration.
+**DISCLAIMER:** This tutorial isn't exhaustive or set out to be the authority on setting up language servers with neovim.
+I'm not an expert on the topic.
+It's meant to get you up to speed faster and save you frustration.
 When in doubt, [RTFM](#rtfm).
-If you find any bad mistakes or bad information in this tutorial, email me at s@dondley.com or [do a pull request](https://github.com/sdondley/ClimateChangeChat/blob/main/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md) to suggest a change to this page
+If you find any bad mistakes or bad information in this tutorial, email me at s@dondley.com or [do a pull request](https://github.com/sdondley/ClimateChangeChat/blob/main/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md) to suggest a change to this page.

-**CAUTION:** I've sprinkled this post with expletives and uninformed opinions just to spice things up a little.
+**CAUTION:** I sprinkled this post with expletives and uninformed opinions to spice it up a little.
 If you're humorless or find me unfunny, go [RTFM](#rtfm) instead.

 **UPDATE:** There is now a [second tutorial](fast_as_fuck_perl_language_server_and_completion.md) for a third Perl language server, Perl Navigator, with the COQ plugin.